-What Is Income Protection Insurance?
+What Is Income Protection insurance?

 Income protection insurance (IP) pays you a regular, tax-free monthly income if illness or injury stops you from working.
-Unlike life insurance (which only pays on death) or critical illness cover (which only pays for specific serious conditions), income protection covers any illness or injury that prevents you from doing your job.
+Unlike life insurance (which only pays on death) or critical illness cover (which only pays for specific serious conditions), income protection covers any illness or injury that stops you doing your job.

-The payout is typically 50–70% of your pre-tax income β€” enough to cover your essential outgoings while you recover, without over-insuring and creating an incentive not to return to work.
-Payments continue until you recover and return to work, the benefit period ends, or you reach your chosen retirement age.
+The payout is typically 50-70% of your pre-tax income - enough to cover essential outgoings while you recover, without over-insuring and removing the incentive to return to work.
+Payments continue until you recover, the benefit period ends, or you reach your chosen retirement age.

-The state safety net for those unable to work is very limited.
-Statutory Sick Pay is just Β£116.75/week (2024/25) for a maximum of 28 weeks.
-After that, you may qualify for Employment and Support Allowance (ESA) β€” around Β£84–£138/week.
-For most homeowners and families, this is completely insufficient to maintain mortgage payments and basic living costs.
-Income protection fills this gap.
+The state safety net for those unable to work is thin.
+Statutory Sick Pay is just £116.75/week (2024/25) for a maximum of 28 weeks.
+After that, you may qualify for Employment and Support Allowance (ESA) - around £84-£138/week.
+For most homeowners and families, this won't cover mortgage payments and basic living costs.
+Income protection fills that gap.

 Key Features: How Income Protection Works